 Bee Hive Feeders

-There are multiple types of bee feeders, and each of these have their own advantages and disadvantages.
-The primary difference between each of these types is based on the season they have been designed for; and therefore for best results, you should ideally have one for springtime, summer and winter.
+There are multiple types of bee feeders, and each of these has its own advantages and disadvantages.
+The primary difference between each of these types is based on the season they have been designed for; and therefore for best results, you should ideally have one for springtime, summer, and winter.

 On average, you can pick up a beehive feeder for $10